Radio / New Dynamic English

 - Dance Party Ending: Subverted that there's no dancing, but in the last Story Interlude Larry invites all the hosts to his party.

 - Death by Adaptation: Possible explanation for Max's daughter's disappearance in the radio show.

 - Demoted to Extra: In New Dynamic English, Pierre was one of Kathy's friends and even worked together with her.
 Not so much in the radio show, where he's only a guest for a few episodes.

 - Educational Song: The Jazz Chants, used strategically for the listeners to learn English better.
 Even if there's actually music, none of the "singers" actually sing, though.

 - Election Day Episode: A two-part topic in the Story Interludes talk about voting: one for tax payment and the other one for the representative of Congress.

 - Everything's Better with Monkeys: John wants a pet monkey for his birthday.

-- Gender Scoff: Subverted because Kathy doesn't feel offended, but she laughed and said "Boys." after Max and Larry were talking about computer games.
+- Gender Scoff: Subverted because Kathy doesn't feel offended, but she laughed and said "Oh you guys!" after Max and Larry were talking about computer games.

 - Harassing Phone Call: Max said that he got a phone call from a man who claimed to be his brother during night time.
 Both Max and his wife are upset.